LSSTDESC/ML-Cadence/README.md

 #### Step 3: Specify Data Location in Environment

 The path of the downloaded data needs to be specified in the project environment so that the software knows where to find the simulated light-curves.
-This can be acomplished by replacing `/desired/output/directory/` in the below script:
+This can be accomplished by replacing `/desired/output/directory/` in the below script:

 ```bash
 # Instantiate the new environment